Archdiocese of Washington: 1900 to 1965

 On July 22, 1939, recognizing the increased population of the District of Columbia, Pope Pius XII erected the new Archdiocese of Washington.
-The pope appointed Michael Curley, then archbishop of Baltimore, to also serve as archbishop of Washington.
+The new archdiocese also included five Maryland counties that were close to the district.
+The pope appointed Michael Curley, then archbishop of Baltimore, to also serve as archbishop of Baltimore and Washington.
 Curley died in 1947.

 Pius XII in 1947 appointed separate archbishops for Baltimore and Washington.
 His choice as archbishop of Washington was Monsignor Patrick O'Boyle from the Archdiocese of New York.
 In 1948, O'Boyle racially integrated the Catholic schools in Washington and then the Maryland counties in the diocese.
 He started first with the colleges and universities, then the high schools, and finally the parochial elementary schools.
-In 1949, O'Boyle delivered the benediction at the inauguration of U.S. President Harry S. Truman.
-In 1954, Pope Pius XII confirmed the request of Archbishop O’Boyle to place the archdiocese under the patronage of Mary, Mother of God, which at the time was celebrated as the Feast of the Maternity of the Blessed Virgin Mary on October 11th.
+In 1949, O'Boyle delivered the benediction at the inauguration of U.S. President Harry S. Truman in Washington.
+In 1954, Pius XII confirmed O’Boyle's request to place the archdiocese under the patronage of Mary, Mother of God, which at the time was celebrated as the Feast of the Maternity of the Blessed Virgin Mary on October 11.

 In April 1964, during the United States Congress debate on the Civil Rights Act of 1964, O'Boyle chaired the Inter-religious Convocation on Civil Rights at Georgetown University.
 In giving the invocation before Congress, O'Boyle said that "There is in every man a priceless dignity which is your heritage.
 From this dignity flow the rights of man, and the duty in justice that all must respect and honor these rights ..."
 He urged Congress to pass the bill and those present to "tell our Representatives our conviction that such a law is a moral obligation."
 The bill was enacted in July 1964.